frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise2.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1e/dead-axle-rollers/s10.webp" style="width:100%">
       <figcaption>10.
-Sketch the 2" bolt circle of #10-32 bolts and bore for the motor.
+Sketch the motor bore and #10-32 clearance holes for motor mounting.
 Note that we only use 3 out of 6 of the patterned mounting holes, the rest are left as construction geometry.
-Sketch the bolts holes for the dead axle shafts. </figcaption>
+Also sketch the #10-32 clearance holes for the dead axle shafts. </figcaption>
     </figure>
   </div>